hyperdefined/CobaltTester/web/template-score.md

 <scores>

-\* Instagram and Reddit both require special setup on the instance to function.
-YouTube might not work due to their API changing.
+\* YouTube needs account cookies setup on the instance to work at all.
+\* Instagram doesn't work 100% of the time, it may need cookies to work.
+Some media also does not work at all.
+\* Reddit might need an API key to work on some cases.